dveditz/openlinks/README.md

 # Open Selected Links
 [open selected links extension](https://addons.mozilla.org/en-US/firefox/addon/open-selected-links/)

 This extension adds context menu items to deal with links found in a web page selection.
-Primarily all of the selected HTML links will be opened in new tabs.
-It can also open all the text URLs found in a selection.
+The main functionality is to open all of the selected HTML links in new tabs.
+If there are no HTML links it will open any text URLs it can find in the selection.
+As a last resort, and specific to Firefox development, it will treat 5-7 digit numbers as bugzilla.mozilla.org bug IDs and open those as tabs.
 If the cursor is directly on a link it you also have the option to open a view-source tab for that link.

-This is the initial "0.9" version that can be found on addons.mozilla.org.
-Several improvements are planned:
-* switch to activeTab so we don't need \<all_urls\> permission
-* only show Open Selected Text Links if there are some, so that most of the time people don't need to open a sub-menu to open selected links
+## Changes
+### Version 1.0
+* The add-on no longer injects a content-script into all urls.
+Instead it uses the `activeTab` and `scripting` permissions to inject the content-script only into the tabs where the user activated the contentMenu item.
+* Combined the "selected" and "text" link functionality to avoid unnecessary sub-menus
-* respect containers: currently new tabs are always opened in the default rather than the container used by the current page.
+* New tabs are created in the container ("cookieStoreId") of the tab with the selection.
+This required adding the `cookies` permission
+* View-source tabs are now opened as a foreground tab instead of in the background
+* Converted to Manifest v3
+### Version 0.9
+The original version